foundriesio/docs/source/zephyr/getting-started.rst

 ------------

 You'll need a development board supported by the Zephyr microPlatform.
-We support the `96Boards Nitrogen`_, and other boards on a best effort basis.
+We support the `BLE Nano 2`_, and other boards on a best effort basis.

 Set up Build Environment